rohanblueboybaijal/ariitk_template/README.md

 # Without installation

+Use command
-Use command `wget https://tinyurl.com/ariitk && chmod +x ariitk && ./ariitk && rm -rf ariitk` to create a meta package and setup git remote accordingly.You do not need to clone this package to run this command.
+`wget https://tinyurl.com/ariitk && chmod +x ariitk && ./ariitk && rm -rf ariitk`
+to create a meta package and setup git remote accordingly.
+You do not need to clone this package to run this command.
+Vim will open a text file and in that you should edit the directory paths, package names and dependencies as per your need.